 Go against the grain, and do something different whilst being mindful of the planet.
 Often, a simple “I Love You” with breakfast in bed is more than enough.

-Have less of an impact, and show the planet some love this Valentine’s Day ♥
+Have less of an impact, show the planet some love and opt for an eco friendly Valentine’s Day this year ♥